Melnikov theory for two-dimensional manifolds in three-dimensional flows

-We now consider the implications of our theory in instances where the unperturbed system has a two-dimensional {\em heteroclinic} manifold.
 We assume that the smoothness hypotheses as stated in Section~\ref{sec:manifolds} continue to hold.
 However, assume now that unperturbed situation of the system (\ref{sys}) when $\epsilon = 0$ has two distinct fixed points $\vec{a}$ and $\vec{b}$, such that $ \vec{a} $ possesses a two-dimensional unstable manifold $ \Gamma^u $, and $ \vec{b} $ a two-dimensional stable manifold $ \Gamma^s $.
-Moreover, we assume that these two manifolds coincide, to form a two-dimensional heteroclinic manifold $ \Gamma $ as shown in Fig.~\ref{fig:hetero_unp}.
+Moreover, we assume that these two manifolds coincide, to form a two-dimensional orientable heteroclinic manifold $ \Gamma $ as shown in Fig.~\ref{fig:hetero_unp}.
 Thus, a trajectory $ \bar{\vec{x}}^u(p,\alpha) $ on $ \vec{a} $'s unstable manifold coincides with a trajectory $ \bar{\vec{x}}^s(p,\alpha) $ on $ \vec{b} $'s stable manifold.
-We denote this heteroclinic trajectory by $ \bar{\vec{x}}(p,\alpha) $, and insist that $ (p,\alpha) \in \R \times \mathrm{S}^1 $ be chosen such that $ (p,\alpha) $ provides a $ \mathrm{C}^1 $-smooth parameterization of the heteroclinic manifold.
+We denote this heteroclinic trajectory by $ \bar{\vec{x}}(p,\alpha) $, and insist that $ (p,\alpha) \in \R \times \mathrm{S}^1 $ be chosen such that $ (p,\alpha) $ provides a $ \mathrm{C}^2 $-smooth parameterization of the heteroclinic manifold.
 Once again, $ p $ can be thought of as the time-evolution along the trajectory, with $ \alpha $ choosing {\em which} trajectory.
 Thus we have the limiting behavior

 for each and every $ \alpha $.
 We have shown the spiralling situation in Fig.~\ref{fig:hetero_unp}(d), corresponding to $ \lambda_1^u(\vec{a}) $ and $ \lambda_2^u(\vec{a}) $ (eigenvalues with the positive real parts obtained at $\vec{a}$) being complex conjugates of one another, as are $ \lambda_1^s(\vec{b}) $ and $ \lambda_2^s(\vec{b}) $ (eigenvalues with the negative real parts obtained at $\vec{b}$).
 However, the heteroclinic trajectories need not be spiralling in general; that is, these sets of eigenvalues could be purely positive (for $ \vec{a} $) and purely negative (for $ \vec{b} $).
 This situation is shown in Fig.~\ref{fig:hetero_unp}(a).
 Indeed, it is allowable to have complex eigenvalues only at one of the endpoints $ \vec{a} $ or $ \vec{b} $ and at the other endpoint, we can have purely positive or negative eigenvalues appropriately.
 These are given in Figs.~\ref{fig:hetero_unp}(b) and (c).